 - Giving birth to three or more drug affected infants.

 - Other egregious conduct or heinous or abhorrent behavior by the parent either to the child or others in a way that affects the child.

 - Voluntary relinquishment of rights by the parent.

 - Failure of reasonable efforts to rehabilitate the parent and reunite the family.

 - The child has been in foster care for 15 of the most recent 22 months, and the parent is still not ready for reunification.

-Whether it is drugs, alcohol, or physical abuse, if the state is threatening to terminate your parental rights, you should seek legal counsel.
+Whether it's drugs, alcohol, or physical abuse, terminating parental rights is a serious procedure that shouldn't be taken lightly.
 While this process can seem terrifying, you don't have to go through it by yourself.
-A qualified family law attorney can guide you through the laws and what rights you may have.
-Get a free case review today.
+Find a qualified, local family law attorney to help guide you through the laws and protect your rights.